GeoTecINIT/nativescript-context-apis/README.md

 ### Geolocation

-In case you want to obtain geolocation updates, first of all you'll need to check if you have permissions to do so and if not, ask them as follows:
+In case you want to obtain geolocation updates, first you'll need to check if you have permissions to do so and if not, ask for them as follows:

 ```ts
 import { contextApis } from "nativescript-context-apis";